FreedTapestry21/FreedTapstry21/README.md

 - Twitter: @ItsBoGames_YT
 - Discord: @FreedTapstry21#0041 (Only for urgent messages.
 Thank you.)

-BTW, I'm pretty new to Github so don't excpect to much goodness.
+BTW, I'm pretty new to GitHub so don't excpect to much goodness.

 Have a nice day!
 - FreedTapstry21